codetojoy/self/personal/non_tech_books/guide.md

 * `R_0` - rating of 'neutral' (or 'pass')
 * `R_1` - rating of 'enjoyed it'
 * `R_2` - rating of 'loved it'
+* `donated.csv` are all donated as part of a minimization effort